ooni/asn-db-generator/README.md

 ## Release process

-Run `./release.sh` and follow instructions.
+Run `./release.sh` from the `master` branch without any uncommitted changes or untracked files and follow instructions.